CCC-Jugendgruppe/Laptop-Management/iso/README.md

 like virt-manager use /dev/vda by default.
 For virt-manager you need to set the disks `Bus Type`to SATA

+The iso currently does not work with UEFI VMs.
+Use BIOS instead.
+It works on hardware with UEFI.

+## Hostname

+The Hostname promt doesnt work with BIOS on both Hardware and VMs.
+Use UEFI if Possible or configure it manually after installing.

 ## Setup

 1. Download debian iso